Kevin4335/T1DPancreas-React/README.md

 ## Project Structure

 - **frontend/**: React web application (Material-UI) for user interaction, visualization, and AI chat.
-- **backend/**: Python (Flask-like) API server that handles requests from the frontend, manages user input, and communicates with the Rserver.
+- **backend/**: Python API server that handles requests from the frontend, manages user input, and communicates with the R server.
 - **Rserver/**: R HTTP server that performs data analysis and generates images/plots using Seurat and ggplot2.

 ---

 ## Quick Start (Docker Compose) For DEV

-This project uses Docker Compose to orchestrate all services.
+This project uses Docker Compose to orchestrate services.
 You need Docker installed.

 ### 1. Clone the repository
 ```bash